TareKenny/TareKenny/README.md

 ## SAMPLE CODE
 printf('Hello World');

+## HOW TO INSTALL
++ Step 1: Download the zip file or use git clone

 <!--
 **TareKenny/TareKenny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.